Current concert organizing activities:

 1. St Mary's Perivale :

 St Mary's Perivale is a tiny 12th-century church hidden away within a golf course, close to Western Avenue in Perivale.
 It became redundant in 1972 and is now a flourishing concert venue.
 It is a stunningly beautiful, Grade1-listed building, as shown here .
 It has a magical ambience, excellent acoustics and a good piano, and provides the perfect setting for instrumental and chamber music concerts.
-I commenced Wednesday evening concerts in September 2004, and became Chairman of the Friends of St Mary's Perivale in September 2005, with an excellent and motivated team of friends, and we have together held over 1000 concerts since then, initially on Sunday afternoons and Wednesday evenings, and since 2016 on Tuesday afternoons as well.
+I commenced Wednesday evening concerts in September 2004, and became Chairman of the Friends of St Mary's Perivale in September 2005, with an excellent and motivated team of friends, and we have together held over 1300 concerts since then, initially on Sunday afternoons and Wednesday evenings, and since 2016 on Tuesday afternoons as well.
 All were free, with a retiring collection.
-All concerts have been recorded for several years, and highlights can be viewed on our Youtube channel here.
-We started to 'live stream' our concerts in December 2018, so that concerts ccould be viewed in 'real time'.
-This has assumed an enormous importance since the pandemic, and we have streamed over 130 concerts since June 2020 from an empty church.
+All concerts have been recorded for several years.
+We started to 'live stream' all our concerts in December 2018 so that concerts ccould be viewed in 'real time'.
+This has assumed an enormous importance since the pandemic, when we streamed over 150 concerts from an empty church.
+We now stream about 125 concerts per year, and both the technical and musical quality of our broadcasts is outstanding.
 This has been a team effort, and I would like to acknowledge the input of Simon Shute, Roger Nellist, George Auckland and Andrew Whadcoat in making it all possible.
 More information is available here.

 2. St Barnabas Ealing :